Glaucoma is a group of eye conditions that can damage the optic nerve. This nerve sends the images you see to your brain.

-You can't prevent open-angle glaucoma.
+You cannot prevent open-angle glaucoma.
 Most people have no symptoms.
 But you can help prevent vision loss.

-If you are at risk for closed-angle glaucoma, your doctor may recommend treatment before you have an attack to help prevent eye damage and vision loss.
+If you are at risk for closed-angle glaucoma, your provider may recommend treatment before you have an attack to help prevent eye damage and vision loss.